 In this week’s interview, we wanted to talk with Thai Nguyen, a drop shipping specialist about the differences between doing drop shipping arbitrage on Amazon against doing drop shipping arbitrage on eBay.
 So, without further ado:

-So Thai, What is the conceptual difference between retailer (Amazon) and wholesaler (eBay)?
+So Thai, What is the conceptual difference between a retailer (Amazon) and a wholesaler (eBay)?

 The arbitrage is done the same way, but there is a different way to get sales between the two platforms: Amazon is more emphasis on Buy box than eBay.
 Most of the sales happen with buy box and you don’t have your own individual listings.

-Now that eBay has launched their catalog and introduced their buy-box, what do you think is going to change?
+Now that eBay has launched their catalog and introduced its buy-box, what do you think is going to change?

 I think it will take more time for them to adjust to the buy box.
 It just means you have to work a little harder and change up your strategy.
 There will be more competition and less profit margins but if you can standout, you will make sales.

 How much, in your opinion, should it cost to start drop shipping on eBay vs Amazon? (before hitting break-even)